Imagine this scene…

 Also Lady Aisha narrated that a bedouin came to the Prophet and said:

 “You (people) kiss the boys!
 We don’t kiss them.”

 I cannot put mercy in your heart after Allah has taken it away from it.
 (Al-Bukhari)

 These are rather stern statements coming from the Prophet of Allah and reiterate the importance he gave, that modern psychologists advise as well, to love and care for children.

-So men who feel it’s not a “man thing” and women who are simply too busy to give their child a cuddle, please take heed to what the Prophet of Allah has shown us through his own example.
+So men who feel it’s not a “man thing” and women who are simply too busy to give their child a cuddle, please take heed to what the Prophet Muhammad has shown us through his own example.
 It is a sunnah to be loving and caring to children!
-It is a sunnah to cuddle and hold your baby!
-It is sunnah to kiss your son or your daughter.
+And it is a sunnah to cuddle and hold your baby!
+It’s sunnah to kiss your son or your daughter.

 Children bring joy, they are a mercy and a gift from Allah as they bring blessings to their families, and soften even the most hardest of hearts.
 This is their contribution to society and we must respect them for it.

 Importantly, we must love our children because the little ones best understand the language of love.

 Prophet Muhammad was kind and considerate to children, he knew babies were delicate.
 They need understanding as they go through their early years in this world.
 Babies need all the support they can get as they take their first uncertain steps.